Tag: search engines

 - Use unique, specific terms (keywords, not sentences).
 E.g. search for headache …

 Scopus is an interdisciplinary bibliographical database.
 The video below is an excerpt from a tutorial and explains some of the basic features, such as:

 - How do I access Scopus?

 - How do I use the basic search feature in Scopus?

 - How do I sort and filter my search results?

 The 3 most important Boolean operators that can be used to search on the internet are AND, OR and NOT.
 These operators are used as conjunctions to combine or exclude search terms in a search, resulting in more focused and productive results.
 The use of these operators can significantly …Read more

 A citation search can go forward or backward in time.
-If you go forward in time, you look for the sources cited by your original article.
-If you go back in time, you look for the sources that cited your original article.
+If you go forward in time, you look for the sources that cited your original article.
+If you go back in time, you look for the sources cited by your original article (also called "snowball search").

 The snowball search method is a way of tracking down related works by using the bibliography or reference list at the end of an article as your starting point.
 After all, there is a good chance that the sources the author has consulted while writing will be relevant to your …Read more

 Web of Science (Clarivate) developed a new app to help you access their database from wherever you are.
 Once you're set up, you don't need to be connected to the Ghent University network anymore!
 But what can you do with it exactly, and how can you start using it?